BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 It can choose the outer trappings of government, but not the essential thing, the spirit of government—even though public opinion constantly confuses the two.
 What gets written into a constitution is never essential.
 The important thing is how the instinct of the people interprets it."<br/>
-― Oswald Spengler, Prussianism and Socialism -https://www.goodreads.com/work/quotes/18583136-preu-entum-und-sozialismus
+―Oswald Spengler, Prussianism and Socialism -https://www.goodreads.com/work/quotes/18583136-preu-entum-und-sozialismus
 </p>

 #### Prison: A True Barometer